dakshrawat298-gif/Aura-PUSD-Enterprise/README.md

 **The Problem:** Traditional Web3 payroll is a UX nightmare and relies on centralized stablecoins (USDC/USDT) that carry the risk of frozen assets.
 Furthermore, HR teams face the **"ATA Trap"**: if an employee's wallet hasn't been initialized for a specific token, entire batch transfers fail on-chain, wasting time and network fees.

-**The Solution:** Aura-Enterprise abstracts away the blockchain.
+**The Solution:** Aura PUSD Enterprise abstracts away the blockchain.
 Upload a CSV, and our Node.js engine dynamically builds a highly optimized, single-signature batch transaction.
 We built exclusively on **PUSD** to guarantee censorship-resistant pay with a "No Freeze, No Blacklist" architecture.

 ---